Kaitlin Quevedo

-Kaitlin Quevedo (born 13 February 2006) is a Spanish professional tennis player.
-She has a career-high singles ranking by the WTA of world No. 143 achieved on 27 October 2025 and a doubles ranking of No. 708, achieved on 19 June 2023.
+Kaitlin Quevedo (born 13 February 2006) is an American-born Spanish professional tennis player.
+She has a career-high singles ranking by the WTA of No. 73 and a best in doubles of No. 599, both achieved on 21 September 2026.

+Quevedo has won one WTA Tour singles title at the 2026 SP Open.

 Early life and background

 Quevedo was raised in Naples, Florida.
-Her dad is from Gran Canaria.
+Her father is from Gran Canaria.
 She attended high school at the Community School of Naples and trained at the Gomez Tennis Academy.
 She began to compete under the Spanish flag in 2024, training in Barcelona.

 Career

+2021–23: Girls’ 16 USTA clay champion, top 5

-In 2021, she won the United States Tennis Association (USTA) Girls’ 16 National Clay Court Championships singles title.
+In 2021, Quevedo won the United States Tennis Association (USTA) Girls’ 16 National Clay Court Championships singles title.

 In June 2023, she reached the top five of the junior world rankings.
 In 2023, she won the Trofeo Bonfiglio in Milan, and competed in the ITF Junior Masters at the end of the year in Chengdu.

+2024–25: Nationality change, W100 title

-She competed in the Burnie International in Tasmania in January 2024.
-Quevedo won her first title under the Spanish flag in Manacor in March 2024, with a win in the final against Natália Szabanin of Hungary.
+In January, Quevedo competed in the Burnie International in Tasmania.
+In March 2024, she won her first title under the Spanish flag in Manacor, with a win in the final against Natália Szabanin of Hungary.

-In April 2025, she reached the final of the ITF W100 Zaragoza 2025 when she defeated the higher ranked Olivia Gadecki by a score of 6-3, 6-3.
-In the final she faced Anastasia Zakharova.
-That month, she reached the final round of qualifying for the Madrid Open by defeating compatriot Nuria Parrizas, before facing Anna Blinkova.
+In April 2025, she reached the final of the W100 Zaragoza Open defeating higher ranked Olivia Gadecki, in straight sets.
+In the final, she lost to Anastasia Zakharova.
+That month, she reached the final round of qualifying at the Madrid Open by defeating compatriot Nuria Párrizas, before losing to Anna Blinkova.

 On 3 August 2025, she played the final of the ITF World Tennis Tour Gran Canaria against Arantxa Rus of the Netherlands, winning in three sets.

+2026: Major, WTA Tour & top 100 debuts, first career title

+Quevedo made her WTA Tour main-draw debut as a qualifier at the 2026 Auckland Open and defeated eighth seed Peyton Stearns, before losing to fellow qualifier Sofia Costoulas in the second round.
+She was given a wildcard entry into the Madrid Open and defeated Venus Williams in straight sets, before losing to Hailey Baptiste in her next match.
+In May, she qualified for the French Open for her major main-draw debut, and defeated wildcard Léolia Jeanjean recording her first match win at a major.
+However, Quevedo lost to seventh seed Elina Svitolina, in the second round.
+She made her top 100 debut on 13 July 2026.

+Quevedo reached her first WTA Tour final at the 2026 SP Open defeating home favorite Naná Silva, Teodora Kostović and Anna Blinkova.
+Quevedo won her first career title defeating Nadia Podoroska, and rose to a new career-high ranking of world No. 73 on 21 September 2026.

+Performance timelines

+Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup and Olympic Games are included in win–loss records.